International Arbitration

 Continuous support to ensure that your interests are defended

-A thorough knowledge of commercial arbitration
+A thorough knowledge of international arbitration

 Our goal is to resolve your disputes through creative and pragmatic solutions.
 We represent clients in varied types of commercial disputes, notably in the construction, infrastructure, energy and distribution sectors.
 Our team, trained in France and abroad, and composed of attorneys admitted to practice in Paris and New York can work in French, English and Spanish.